k3s-ia-lab/infra/README.md

 There are [instructions to setup this lab inside aws](_setup/aws/README.md) g4dn instance.

 It's possible to use ollama cloud without gpu, follow [ollama doc](ollama/README.md).

+It's possible to use another chat integration instead of xmpp/openfire, like discord, slack, telegram, whatsapp, etc. Just change the n8n workflow to use the desired chat node.

 ---